codatio/codat-docs/docs/accounting-api/guides/invoice-finance/introduction.md

 ---
-title: "Our invoice finance guide"
+title: "Our invoice financing guide"
 sidebar_label: "Introduction"
-description: "  "
+description: "Selective invoice financing with Codat and our Accounting API"
 ---

 :::tip Who is this guide for?